NATIONAL PEDIGREED LIVESTOCK COUNCIL

 ARTICLE VII – OFFICERS AND THEIR DUTIES

 Section 1.
 PRESIDENT.
-The President shall be the principal executive officer of the corporation and shall preside and have a vote at all meetings of the members and on the Board of Directors, and in general shall perform all duties incidental to the office of president and such other duties as may be prescribed by the Board of Directors from time to time.
-The President shall be elected from the floor and will all members being eligible.
+The President shall be the principal executive officer of the corporation and shall preside and have a vote at all meetings of the members and the Board of Directors, and in general shall perform all duties incidental to the office of president and such other duties as may be prescribed by the Board of Directors from time to time.
+The President shall be elected from members of the board annually following their election to the board at its annual meeting and with all members being eligible.
 The President shall be elected for a one (1) year term and eligible for three (3) consecutive terms.

 Section 2.
 VICE PRESIDENT.
 The Vice President shall perform the duties of the President in his/her absence from meetings or inability to perform the duties of President.
 The Vice President shall be elected from the members of the Board.

 Section 3.
 SECRETARY/TREASURER.
-In addition to having a vote at all meetings, the Secretary/Treasurer shall keep the financial records and minutes of the meetings of the members and of the Board of Directors in on e or more books provided for that purpose; see that all notices are duly given in accordance with the provision of these Bylaws or as required by law; by custodian of the corporate records and of the seal of the corporation, and see that the seal of the corporation is affixed to all documents, the execution of which on behalf of the corporation under its seal is duly authorized in accordance with the provision of these Bylaws; keep a register of the post office address of each member which shall be furnished to the Secretary by such member; and in general perform all duties as from time to time may be assigned to him/her by the President or Board of Directors.
-The Secretary/Treasurer shall be elected by the membership annually with all members being eligible.
+In addition to having a vote at all meetings, the Secretary/Treasurer shall keep the financial records and minutes of the meetings of the members and of the Board of Directors in one or more books provided for that purpose; see that all notices are duly given in accordance with the provision of these Bylaws or as required by law; by custodian of the corporate records and of the seal of the corporation, and see that the seal of the corporation is affixed to all documents, the execution of which on behalf of the corporation under its seal is duly authorized in accordance with the provision of these Bylaws; keep a register of the post office address of each member which shall be furnished to the Secretary by such member; and in general perform all duties as from time to time may be assigned to him/her by the President or Board of Directors.
+The Secretary/Treasurer shall be appointed by the Board of Directors and have a vote.

 ARTICLE VIII – FINANCE